What You Need To Know About GMO Foods?

 • Easy to preserve and transport them.

-Cons of GMOs
+Cons of Growing and Eating GMOs

 There are many risks and controversies surrounding the use of GMOs.
 These unknown consequences come from altering the natural state of an organism.
-The key cons are associated with unintended impact on other species, unintended economic consequences and also philosophical or religious concerns including associating GMOs with increased incidences of cancer cases.
+The key cons are associated with unintended impact on other species, unintended economic consequences, and also philosophical or religious concerns including associating GMOs with increased incidences of cancer cases.
 The specific disadvantages of growing GM Crops are;

-• Allergic reactions; the new GM Food crop can carry an allergen from the foreign gene from the other crop or bacteria.
+Some newly modified GMO food crops such as Soya or Nuts can carry an allergen from the foreign gene from the other crop or bacteria.

-• Cancer; There are concerns that eating GMO foods can contribute to the development of cancer by raising levels of potentially carcinogenic substances in the body.
+They do this by raising levels of potentially carcinogenic substances in the body.
 However, according to the American Cancer Society, there is no proven evidence that currently available GMO foods either increase or reduce the risk of cancer.

-• Fear of the unknown; there is little gathered evidence of GMO organisms on humans in the long term.
+There is little gathered evidence of GMO organisms on humans in the long term.

 Read Next; How to select the best seeds for your farm

-On the other hand, GMOs full potential cannot be fully realized without due diligence and thorough attention to the risks associated with each new GMO on a case-by-case basis.
+GMOs’ full potential cannot be fully realized without due diligence and thorough attention to the risks associated with each new GMO on a case-by-case basis.
 In addition, there is a need to review GMO regulations and empower authorities and agencies mandated to execute them.

 Post a Comment